 Gary: That’s true.
 You’re exactly right.
 Fifteen studies on porn users and sex addicts have found this.
 The prefrontal cortex, that’s the higher part of our brain, the one that controls impulses, the one that puts the brakes on you yelling at your spouse, or flipping someone off because you’re mad, and plans ahead and sees the consequences of actions, it does become weakened.
 I won’t use the term damaged, but it does become weakened.

-But, yeah, there’s been about five or six studies that show less cognitive functioning or poor cognitive functioning in porn addicts and sex addicts.
-In essence, they do become dumber and they have a lot harder time controlling their impulses, so, yes, you’re right, and it’s great you point this out.
+But, yeah.
+There have been about five or six studies that show less cognitive functioning or poor cognitive functioning in porn addicts and sex addicts.
+In essence, they do become dumber.
+They have a lot harder time controlling their impulses.
+So, yes.
+You’re right.
+It’s great you point this out.
 That would lead to someone wanting to scream at the partner.

 It’s Not About Shame, It’s About Abuse

 What’s interesting is, thousands and thousands of self-reports from young men who quit, and one of the most common benefits they see is that they can think clearer, their brain fog is gone.
 Their grades go up.
-Also, what’s interesting, and related to this, is they can feel much more emotion, so they can have much more empathy.
+Also, what’s interesting, and related to this, is they can feel much more emotion.
+They can have much more empathy.
 If you’re lacking empathy, that, too, would cause you to lash out at someone close to you.

 Anne: You’re lacking empathy, you’re lacking the ability to control your impulses, and your logic isn’t that sound.